Fanna-Fi-Allah: Origins

-Group leader Tahir Faridi Qawwal (formerly Geoffrey Lyons), originally from Nova Scotia, studied Indian classical music with the tabla maestro Harjeet Seyan Singh in India as a teenager.
+Group leader Tahir Faridi Qawwal (formerly Geoffrey Lyons), originally from Nova Scotia, studied Indian classical music with the tabla maestro Harjeet Sen Singh in India as a teenager.
 At 17, he converted to Islam and studied under qawwali masters Rahat Fateh Ali Khan, Pashupatinath Mishra, Sher Ali Khan and Muazzam Mujahid Ali Khan in Pakistan.

 Aminah Chishti, also known as Jessica Ripper, hails from Ashland, Oregon.
 She is a student of renowned musicians Rahat Fateh Ali Khan, successor to Nusrat Fateh Ali Khan, and Ustad Dildar Hussain, who played with Nusrat for over 28 years.
 In 2003, she became the first female tabla player to be initiated into the Qawwali tradition.
 Her groundbreaking achievement challenged social norms and paved the way for women in the field of traditional South Asian music.

 Qawwal and Chishti started Fanna-Fi-Allah Sufi Qawwali Ensemble in 2001.

 Recent

 In 2022, Fanna-Fi-Allah and tabla player Aminah Chishti parted ways due to irreconcilable differences.
 Following this separation, Kash Qalandar (born Parkash Pal), a London-based musician and student of Ustad Tari Khan, joined Fanna-Fi-Allah as the new tabla nawaz.
 In addition to his tabla playing, Qalandar is also a vocalist in the group, contributing with his alaaps and giras.

 After the COVID-19 pandemic, Fanna-Fi-Allah embarked on a World Tour in 2023, followed by successful tours across the USA, Canada, and the UK/Europe, bringing their unique Sufi Qawwali performances to global audiences.

 In 2024, Chetan Ramlu, of Fijian Indian descent and born and raised in New Zealand, joined Fanna-Fi-Allah as the second harmonium player and vocalist, adding his unique cultural background and musical talents to the ensemble.

 Ustad Dildar Hussain performed as both a vocalist and tabla player in several concerts with Fanna-Fi-Allah during their UK tour in June 2024.
 The tour culminated in an epic dhamaal (tabla solo) at the Union Chapel in London, showcasing his exceptional artistry alongside the ensemble.